About The Book

 Change is inevitable.
 But it is not always welcome.

-From the multiple award-winning teen author Taylor Hunter comes the first in a brand-new YA series inspired by the classic faery tale stories we all loved as kids.
+From the multiple award-winning teen author Taylor Hunter comes the third in a YA series inspired by the classic faery tale stories we all loved as kids.
 Perfect for teens and young adult readers who yearn for contemporary epic fantasy adventures that remind them of Narnia and Middle Earth.

 Refining Fires Are Part Of Adolescence.
 And Emmaline Is About To Enter The Furnace…